zhaoyun830/search-guard-docs/_content/_docs_auth_auth/auth_auth_configuration.md

 ### Exclude certain users from authentication/authorization

-It is possible to exclude users from authentication and/or authorization by specifying a 'skip_users' section inside the domain (root-level) configuration. **Wildcards** and **regular expressions** are exported.
+It is possible to exclude users from authentication and/or authorization by specifying a 'skip_users' section inside the domain (root-level) configuration. **Wildcards** and **regular expressions** are supported.

+This could be useful if fetching roles, let's say from a LDAP server, for a specific user wouldn't make sense since we know in advance that a user might not have any roles defined, e.g. Kibana user, thus saving unnecessary network round trips and reducing request latency.

 ```yaml
 skip_users: